mindmotivate/Remo_Terraform_Class/Breakdown_5.md

 # Challenge: Secure AWS Environment Setup with Terraform

-## Lets try to turn Remo's challenge in toa series of word problems, one sentence at a time!
+## Lets try to turn Remo's challenge into a series of word problems, one sentence at a time!

 ### Creating IAM Groups for Each Environment: